seito-developer/seito-developer/README.md

 Hi there 👋
 I'm Seito in Japan, a Web developer and a tech YouTuber!
-I've worked in Japan and the Philippines
+I've worked in Japan and the Philippines.
+I'm always looking for a challenging opportunity to work as a Web developer.

 # History
 ## Work